 We then move on to a confused section that seems to be about why America did not prevail.
 Given that the loss of this war is, for many Americans, its most significant feature you might have thought Burns would address the question of why the war was lost rather more thoroughly than he does here.

 31.54 We have an interview with Huy Duc who is described simply, not to say oddly, as “North Vietnam.”
 He was born in 1962, admittedly North of the DMZ, but was therefore only about 13 when Vietnam was unified.
-He is in fact a Vietnamese journalist who has studied at Harvard, and written a book on Vietnam after the war which cost him his job at a state owned newspaper in Vietnam.
+He is in fact a Vietnamese journalist who has studied at Harvard, and whose blog, critical of the Vietnamese government cost him his job at a state owned newspaper in Vietnam.
 “Clearly SV was more democratic,” he says.
 That’s a very low bar.
 If you are going to understand the fundamental question of why South Vietnam’s governments failed to secure the loyalty of their people you really ought to look at the nature of its elections and factor in the limits on who was allowed to stand, the corruption of many of those elected, and the fact that real power always lay in the hands of unelected generals, not to mention the brutal treatment of those who failed to toe the line.
 Burns does address this issue in relation to one election, but several episodes on.

 Huy Doc also says, “the side whose soldiers had fewer doubts and asked fewer questions would win.”